Debunking Common Selling Myths – Part One

 • What You Should Do Instead: If you decide to obtain a valuation, use a reputable national valuation company and confirm with the buyer’s lender that the appraisal can be used in the financing process.
 Avoid overpaying for the valuation basic business valuations generally cost between $1,500 and $2,500.

-Reality: Exclusive listing agreements can lock you into a long-term contract with a broker, often for 12 to 24 months, with standard industry commissions ranging from 5% to 10% of the sale price.
+Reality: Exclusive listing agreements may limit your flexibility when selling your funeral home, potentially leading to higher broker fees., often for 12 to 24 months, with standard industry commissions ranging from 5% to 10% of the sale price.
 These agreements are designed to secure the broker’s commission, even if you find the buyer yourself.

 • Why It’s a Myth: You may already know the best buyer for your business, or it may not take long for a qualified buyer to be found.
 An exclusive listing agreement can limit your flexibility and may result in paying a commission even if you locate the buyer independently.